Good-bye (The Wonder Years)

 "Good-bye" is the twentieth episode of the third season of The Wonder Years and the forty-third episode overall.
-"Good-bye" aired on April 24, 1990 on the ABC network.
+Directed by Michael Dinner and written by Bob Brush, the episode aired on April 24, 1990 on the ABC network.
 The episode revolves around the relationship between Kevin Arnold and his math teacher, Mr. Collins, who pushes him to succeed in math.
 Kevin becomes antagonistic towards Mr. Collins, only to become regretful when tragedy befalls the teacher.

 The episode was well received by the critical community at the time.
 It has been retrospectively considered a classic episode of the series.
-Bob Brush won the Primetime Emmy Award for Outstanding Writing for a Comedy Series for his work on scripting this episode.
-Michael Dinner won the Primetime Emmy Award for Outstanding Directing for a Comedy Series, becoming one of the few episodes to accomplish the directing/writing double.
+Brush won the Primetime Emmy Award for Outstanding Writing for a Comedy Series for his work on scripting this episode.
+Dinner won the Primetime Emmy Award for Outstanding Directing for a Comedy Series, becoming one of the few episodes to accomplish the directing/writing double.

 Plot

 Kevin Arnold (Fred Savage) is averaging a "respectable" C in Mr. Collins' math class.
 Despite his best efforts, Kevin can only muster average 'C' grades.
 Kevin is mostly content with this, particularly after he does pull off a 'B' on a recent test, reasoning to himself that he is trying his best.
 However, Kevin becomes curious when he sees that Paul received a note from Mr. Collins on his math paper which read, "Good job, Paul."
 Kevin stops to talk with Mr. Collins regarding his progress in the class, expecting Collins to be impressed with his grades.
 When Mr. Collins doesn't reciprocate Kevin's enthusiasm for his grades, Kevin begins to wonder why.
 Kevin stops Mr. Collins in the courtyard and the teacher explains that he does not believe Kevin is achieving his potential in the class, and could achieve an 'A' on his upcoming midterm, if he really tried.
 Mr. Collins begins to personally tutor Kevin, and the two develop a unique bond in the class.

 After many tutoring sessions in preparation for the midterm, one afternoon, Mr. Collins suddenly tells Kevin that he would not be able to help Kevin with his math for the rest of the week because he would be away, but would be back for the midterm at the end of the week.
-Kevin does not take this well, saying, "I thought you were my friend," to which Collins replies "I am not your friend Mr. Arnold - I am your teacher".
+Kevin does not take this well, saying, "I thought you were my friend," to which Collins replies "Not your friend Mr. Arnold - your teacher".
 Mr. Collins, after being away a few days does show up for the midterm and Kevin, feeling betrayed, purposefully flunks the midterm examination, writing "who cares" and "???" in response to the questions, which disturbed Mr. Collins greatly.
-Kevin drops his test off and rushes out of the class, while Mr. Collins, looking over the paper, calls out "Kevin!", which Kevin ignores.
+Kevin drops his test off and rushes out of the class, while Mr. Collins, looking over the paper with a clearly stricken expression on his face, calls out "Kevin!", (a notable deviation from his usual practice of addressing Kevin as "Mr. Arnold,") which Kevin ignores and continues walking.
 Although Kevin is proud of himself that evening, as the weekend progresses, Kevin regrets his decision to flunk the test.